-USBKill is a software that’ll kill your PC (shut it down) as soon as you remove the flash drive.
+USBKill is software that kills your PC (shut it down) as soon as you remove the flash drive.
 This software waits for a change in your USB port, and as soon as it is made, it automatically shuts down.
 So now don’t worry about forgetting your logged-on-computer in a public place, if you have this software enabled.

-USBKill might not appeal to you now, but it is no doubt a boon for those who have to keep their work private, and always have a risk of getting it stolen.
-Don’t compare it with the “USB Killer” that explodes the computer as soon as it is plugged on.
+USBKill might not appeal to you now, but it is no doubt a boon for those who have to keep their work private and wish to secure their data.
+Don’t compare it with the “USB Killer” that explodes the computer when it is plugged into the device.
 Though its developer, Hephaestos (@h3phaestos) made this for criminals who want to keep their data secure from the law, it can be very helpful for us too.
-Using this software, you can even prevent backdoor viruses, or any malwares through USB.
-This, according to the developer, can also be used at large corporate levels to prevent their servers from any threat through USB.
+Using this software, you can even prevent backdoor viruses or any malware through USB.
+According to the developer, large corporate levels can also protect their servers from any threat through USB.

-Don’t forget to use disk encryption along with this, to keep your data even more secure from getting stolen.
-You can even set up BIOS password, and a syskey password as well.
+Don’t forget to use disk encryption along with this, to keep your data even more secure.
+You can even set up a BIOS password, and a syskey password as well.
 How?
 Click here to know.

 - It’s compatible with Mac OS X, Windows 8, and Linux.

-- It is customizable, i.e. a list of operations can be defined which will be executed before the shutdown.
+- It is customizable, i.e. it executes a list of defined operations before the shutdown.

 - Low memory consumption.

 - You can whitelist a USB, which means you can have some USB ports on which this won’t work, and can keep only a few ports for USBKill.